Julian Love: 2024 season

 On January 31, 2024, the Seattle Seahawks hired Baltimore Ravens' defensive coordinator Mike Macdonald as their head coach to replace Pete Carroll.
 Following the departures of Jamal Adams and Quandre Diggs via free agency, both starting safety roles became available.
 Defensive coordinator Aden Durde retained Love as a starter with the other role being competed for by Rayshawn Jenkins, K'Von Wallace, and Coby Bryant.
 Head coach Mike Macdonald named Love the starting free safety to begin the season, alongside Rayshawn Jenkins.

 On July 24, 2024, the Seattle Seahawks signed Love to a three–year, $36.00 million contract extension that includes $13.16 million guaranteed and an initial signing bonus of $10.50 million.
 With one–year remaining from his previous contract, he will not enter free agency until after the 2027 NFL season.

 On September 8, 2024, Love started in the Seattle Seahawks' home-opener against the Denver Broncos and collected a season-high 12 combined tackles (ten solo), broke up a pass, forced a fumble, and had the first career interception thrown by rookie Bo Nix to wide receiver Courtland Sutton during a 26–20 victory.
 In Week 18, he made six combined tackles (four solo), a season-high three pass deflections, and intercepted a pass by Jimmy Garoppolo during a 30–25 victory at the Los Angeles Rams.
 He started all 17 games in 2024 and finished with a total of 109 combined tackles (79 solo), 12 pass deflections, three interceptions, two forced fumbles, and one fumble recovery.

 2025 season

 Love began the 2025 season as one of Seattle's starting safeties.
 After suffering a hamstring injury in Week 4 against the Arizona Cardinals, Love was placed on injured reserve after missing four subsequent games on November 1, 2025.
+He was activated on December 6, ahead of the team's Week 14 matchup against the Atlanta Falcons.

+Love intercepted a fourth quarter pass from Drake Maye in Seattle's 29–13 victory over the New England Patriots in Super Bowl LX.